Pet-projects/real-angular-rooms/README.md

 npm start
 ```

-You should now be able to navigate to the web app, just go to http://localhost:3000.
+You should now be able to navigate to the web app, just go to <a href="http://localhost:3000">http://localhost:3000</a>.

 #Running the tests